RogerCL24/ANN/README.md

 1. **IMPORT**: Import the needed libraries like tensorflow(keras), numpy, matplotlib -> First lines of [1_FirstDataSet.ipynb](https://github.com/RogerCL24/ANN/blob/main/1_FirstDataSet.ipynb)
 2. **DATA**: What data are going to use to train our model, and which part is will be train data and which test data <sub> train data should be 80%/70% and test data 20%/30% </sub> -> Machine Learning section at [1_FirstDataSet.ipynb](https://github.com/RogerCL24/ANN/blob/main/1_FirstDataSet.ipynb)
 3. **MODEL**: Arquitecture of the model:
-  - Model layers: Input layers, hidden layers, output layers, if they are going to be dense layers, types of activation functions (sigmoid, tnah, softmax, ReLU...).
+  - Model layers: Input layers, hidden layers, output layers, if they are going to be dense layers, types of activation functions (sigmoid, tanh, softmax, ReLU...).
   - Model compilation: Optimization, error comparisons, data transfer between layers.
-4. **TRAIN(fit) & EVALUATE(predict)**: Training the model with the treated dataset (train data) several times and then evaluate the model with new data (test data) to verify the performance.
+4. **TRAIN(fit) & EVALUATE(predict)**: Training the model with the treated dataset (train data) several times and then evaluate the model with new data (test data) to verify the performance. -> Example of this and `MODEL` at [3_TensorFlow.ipynb](https://github.com/RogerCL24/ANN/blob/main/3_TensorFlow.ipynb)